Note: This video was made using an older version of the software.

-Note: Whenever a user launches a guide, it will always look like the last opened version of that guide.
-So, if a user rearranges, adds, or deletes sections in a Theology guide, the next time a Theology guide is opened, it will have the same sections and arrangement as the previous one.
+Note: Whenever you launch a guide, it will always look like the last version of it you opened.
+So, if you rearrange, add, or delete sections in a Theology guide, the next time you open a Theology guide, it will have the same sections and arrangement.

 There are several types of built-in guide templates:

 - Bible Word Study— returns a report providing in-depth information about any English or original language word in the Bible, including roots, example uses, word senses, and more.